punewa/azure-content/articles/service-fabric/service-fabric-diagnostics-how-to-report-and-check-service-health.md

     Add this code after the `myDictionary.TryGetValueAsync` call.

     ```csharp
-    if(!result.HasValue)
+    if (!result.HasValue)
     {
-        var replicaHealthReport = new StatefulServiceReplicaHealthReport(
+        HealthInformation healthInformation = new HealthInformation("ServiceCode", "StateDictionary", HealthState.Error);
-            this.ServiceInitializationParameters.PartitionId,
-            this.ServiceInitializationParameters.ReplicaId,
+        this.Partition.ReportReplicaHealth(healthInformation);
+    }
+    ```

+    For a stateless service use the following code.

+    ```csharp
+    if (!result.HasValue)
+    {
-            new HealthInformation("ServiceCode", "StateDictionary", HealthState.Error));
+        HealthInformation healthInformation = new HealthInformation("ServiceCode", "StateDictionary", HealthState.Error);

-        fabricClient.HealthManager.ReportHealth(replicaHealthReport);
+        this.Partition.ReportInstanceHealth(healthInformation);
     }
     ```